Cyclid/Cyclid-docs/docs/jobs/stages.rst

 action The action to take for the step
 ====== ====================================================

-See the documentation for :ref:`Action plugins <actions>` for more information on which Actions are available and what options are supported for each action.
+See the documentation for :ref:`Action plugins <actions-plugin>` for more information on which Actions are available and what options are supported for each action.

-.. _stages:
+.. _stages-info:

 ******
 Stages